joanaray/nextjs-dashboard/README.md

 * Removed placeholder prop from forms for accessibility reasons.
 [Read about it here](https://www.deque.com/blog/accessible-forms-the-problem-with-placeholders/)
 * Implemented Suspense for the Customers page with its own fallback.

+### Access

+To access the dashboard:

+username: user@nextmail.com
+password: 123456

 Anyway, feel free to snoop around and any constructive feedback is very welcome :) .